iptizer/shinyproxy-kubernetes/README.md

 Docker image for shinyproxy ment to be used with kubernetes.

-Most of the work is just picked from [this GitHub repository.](https://github.com/openanalytics/shinyproxy-config-examples/tree/master/03-containerized-kubernetes) This container is to enable customization in more geneal way.
+Most of the work is just picked from [this GitHub repository.](https://github.com/openanalytics/shinyproxy-config-examples/tree/master/03-containerized-kubernetes) This container is to enable customization in more general way.

 ## Using a proxy